zly2006/reden-is-what-we-made/docs/compatibility-guide.md

 ## 3. HEAD / TAIL

-Reden do not promise that HEAD and TAIL will be executed only once during that call.
-(Because I am lazyyy :/ ) **This is a bug of Reden**, please report!
++ Reden do not promise that HEAD and TAIL will be executed only once during that call.

++ Sometimes TAIL / RETURN may be fired before vanilla logic is processed. **This is a bug of Reden**, please report!

 If you find a bug, please report it in issues, then I will fix that injection point if reden.
 There is no technical reason to not do that, but I am lazyyy :/